fsbraun/djangocms-rest/README.md

 # Django CMS REST

 This is a demo project that provides RESTful APIs for Django CMS.
+Currently, it offers public read-only access to pages and placeholders.
+This allows for the retrieval of structured and nested content from your Django CMS instance in a programmatic way.

+Please note that this project is in its early stages and more features will be added in the future.
+For now, it provides basic functionality for placeholders.

 ## Features

-- Basic functionality for placeholders
+- Basic functionality for reading public pages and placeholders
+- Optional HTML rendering for placeholder content (including sekizai blocks)

+## To dos

+- Full language fallback support
+- Admin api for editing content

 ## Requirements